 Australian level 7 bachelor's qualification or recognised equivalent AND Work experience at an appropriate level of seniority and of at least 3 years' duration (full-time equivalent) in a field deemed by PICT to relate to security, GPA of not less than 4.0 out of 7.0

 English Proficiency Requirements

-IELTS of 6.5 overall, with minimum 6.0 in each band , or equivalent
+IELTS or IELTS equivalent of 6.5 overall, with minimum 6.0 in each band.

 Macquarie University may recognise prior formal, informal and non-formal learning for the purpose of granting credit towards, or admission into, a program.
 The recognition of these forms of learning is enabled by the University’s Recognition of Prior Learning (RPL) Policy (see www.mq.edu.au/policy) and its associated Procedures and Guidelines.
 The RPL pages contain information on how to apply, links to registers, and the approval processes for recognising prior learning for entry or credit.